-    Most bowel sounds are harmless.
+Most bowel sounds are normal.
 They simply mean that the gastrointestinal tract is working.
 A health care provider can check abdominal sounds by listening to the abdomen with a stethoscope (auscultation).

-    Most bowel sounds are normal.
+Most bowel sounds are harmless.
 However, there are some cases in which abnormal sounds can indicate a problem.

 Ileus is a condition in which there is a lack of intestinal activity.
 Many medical conditions may lead to ileus.
 This problem can cause gas, fluids, and the contents of the intestines to build up and break open (rupture) the bowel wall.
 The provider may be unable to hear any bowel sounds when listening to the abdomen.

 Reduced (hypoactive) bowel sounds include a reduction in the loudness, tone, or regularity of the sounds.
 They are a sign that intestinal activity has slowed.